MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-controlpaneldisplay.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Prevents users or applications from changing the visual style of the windows and buttons displayed on their screens.

 When enabled on Windows XP, this setting disables the "Windows and buttons" drop-down list on the Appearance tab in Display Properties.